tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ## Set up a TCE unmanaged cluster

-Complete pre-requisites and setup for TCE on your prefereed operating system can be found here:  https://tanzucommunityedition.io/docs/v0.12/installation-planning/
+Complete prerequisites and setup for TCE on your preferred operating system can be found here:  https://tanzucommunityedition.io/docs/v0.12/installation-planning/

 Once your environment is setup, you can run the following steps: